Digital Storytelling: A Marketer’s Guide

 Social media has become one of the most powerful digital storytelling mediums of the 21st century.
-And perhaps the most interesting part of social media is the fact that every individual platform has its own unique flavor, style, and function.
+And perhaps the most interesting part of social media elements is the fact that every individual platform has its own unique flavor, diverse learning styles, and function.

 Social media is best thought of as a toolbox (rather than a tool).
 It’s a collection of tools that serve distinct purposes.
 You may use some or all of them to transmit your story.
 Here’s a brief breakdown: